witch-team/circeemodel/README.md

 Emmerling, J., Drouet, L., Reis, L. A., Bevione, M., Berger, L., Bosetti, V., ... & Havlik, P. (2016).
 The WITCH 2016 model-documentation and implementation of the shared socioeconomic pathways (No. 42.2016).
 Nota di Lavoro.

 Pettifor, H., Agnew, M., & Wilson, C. (2023).
 A framework for measuring and modelling low-carbon lifestyles.
 Global Environmental Change, 82, 102739.

-To introduce specific exogenous or policy variables (varexo in CIRCEE_PF.mod) with a particular growth rate, users can follow the instructions in section 3.1.2. of "CIRCEE_RunFile.m".
-Alternatively, they can specify specific absolute values in "shock.csv" or in CIRCEE_PF.mod.
-If they desire a fully deterministic model with no error of anticipation, they can use "shock.csv".
-Conversely, if they want a deterministic setup with anticipation errors, they can include the line "@#include CIRCEE_shocks.m " in "CIRCEE_PF.mod".
-Also, you need to insert a terminal value for the shock in "terminal conditions" in "CIRCEE_steadystatemodel.m".
-For further information of the shock structure, please refer to the Dynare manual book at https://www.dynare.org/.

-One piece of advice : avoid using too many shocks and to be cautious about the magnitude of the shocks or you will bump into infeasibilities and corner solutions.

 ---